{user_name}

 4. Duration of storage

-5. Objection and removal options
+5. Right to object and removal options

-X. Integration of external services
+IX.
+Integration of external services

-Integration of YouTube videos
+Embedding YouTube videos

-We embed videos from the YouTube service, an offering of Google LLC (Gordon House, Barrow Street, Dublin 4, Ireland), on our website.
-When a video is played, your browser automatically loads data such as IP address, browser type, operating system, date/time and interactions to the YouTube servers.
+We embed videos from the YouTube service on our website, an offering of Google LLC (Gordon House, Barrow Street, Dublin 4, Ireland).
+When playing a video, your browser automatically transmits data such as IP address, browser type, operating system, date/time and interactions to the YouTube servers.
 YouTube may also use cookies and similar technologies.
 The legal basis is Art.
 6(1)(f) GDPR (legitimate interest in providing multimedia content).
-Since YouTube sets tracking cookies, we obtain your consent in advance.
+Because YouTube sets tracking cookies, we obtain your consent beforehand.
 You can withdraw your consent at any time in our cookie settings.
-Data are transferred to the USA; Google is certified under the EU-U.S. Data Privacy Framework (“Privacy Shield”).
-Further information can be found in Google's privacy policy at https://policies.google.com/privacy.
-You are entitled to all rights of data subjects under the GDPR.
+Data are transferred to the USA; Google is certified under the EU-US Data Privacy Framework ("Privacy Shield").
+For further information, please see Google's privacy policy at https://policies.google.com/privacy.
+You have all data subject rights under the GDPR.

-Integration of Vimeo videos
+Embedding Vimeo videos

 Integration of Google Maps